 EQ342 ADVANCED HORSE JUDGING (2).
 Designed for students who wish to compete in the area of Horse Judging.
 Skills introduced in EQ231 will be developed further for preparation to compete in collegiate events.
 Lecture and live evaluation of equine conformation and performance will occur.
+Couse taught Pass/No Pass only.
+May be repeated four times for credit.
 Fee: \$100.00.
 Prerequisite: EQ231.

 EQ344 EQUINE PRODUCTION (4).
 The purpose of this course is to build on the scientific principles and practices behind proper care introduced in EQ240.
 Principles of anatomy, exercise physiology, genetics, nutrition, reproduction, and health management will be emphasized.
 Laboratory.
-[Skills: I,W] Prerequisite: EQ240.
+[Skill: W] Prerequisite: EQ240.